tsudalab/bVAE-IM/data/README.md

 ## Labelled data for training the factorization machine

 We employed the factorization machine as the surrogate model for target property regression.

-Three target properties, penalized logp, topological polar surface area (TPSA), and a multi-objective property (GSK3-$\beta$+JSN3+SA+QED), are optimized to evaluate our approach.
+Three target properties, penalized logp, topological polar surface area (TPSA), and a multi-objective property (GSK3-&beta;+JSN3+SA+QED), are optimized to test our approach in the paper.
+To evaluate the extrapolation ability, we intentionally limited the property range of the training data.